File Archiving

 Opening an archive and accessing a list of its members is a basic archive management skill:

-1. To access the archive file, use the open() method of the ArchiveManager interface (in mobile, wearable, and TV applications).
-The provided callback receives an ArchiveFile object (in mobile, wearable, and TV applications).
+1. To access the archive file, use the open() method of the ArchiveManager interface (in TV applications).
+The provided callback receives an ArchiveFile object (in TV applications):

 var myArchive = null;